stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

 must broadcast a Stacking message for each of the represented addresses.

-# Adressing Miner Consolidation in Stacking
+# Addressing Miner Consolidation in Stacking

 PoX when used for Stacking rewards could lead to miner consolidation.
 Because miners that _also_ participate as Stackers